-Dr. Joseph Akins is a professor, composer, pianist and keyboard player.
-He has been involved with music all his life.
+Dr. Joseph Akins is a professor, composer, pianist and keyboard player, and has been involved with music all his life.
 He played in his family’s country band as a child, toured with rock bands after high school, and studied with great jazz educators in college.
-He has taught a variety of music and recording classes at the college level, has composed original music for multiple albums and films, and has performed in venues from small homes to the amazing Grand Ol’ Opry.
+He has taught a variety of music and recording classes at the college level, has composed original music for multiple albums and films, and has performed in venues from small homes to the amazing Grand Ole Opry.

 Today, Joseph divides his time between teaching for the Department of Recording Industry at Middle Tennessee State University, composing and recording music, playing concerts and programming synthesizers.
 At MTSU, he teaches synthesis, MIDI and film scoring.
-As an award-winning recording artist, he promotes his self-released albums of instrumental music that feature him as a pianist, composer, producer and programmer.
+As an award-winning recording artist, he promotes his self-released albums of instrumental music that feature him as a pianist, composer, and producer.

 2017: Into the Flow

 - Number 9 on the Billboard Chart for New Age Albums

 - Number 11 on the Zone Music Reporter Top 100 Radio Airplay